flyingwolfz/RT-CGH/README.md

 under updating

-change like this if ptx file is used
+change it this way, if ptx file is used

 ```
 const std::string &ptx = "pinhole_camera.cu.ptx";